-In addition to the weekday classroom time, there will be an optional field trip to the lumberyard and one additional weekend day that is dedicated to milling your rough lumber.
-Total instruction time is 42 hours.
+In addition to the Tuesday classroom time, there will be an optional field trip to the lumberyard and one additional weekend day that is dedicated to milling your rough lumber.

 Students should bring a pencil and notebook to every class.
 We will provide everything except for the wood, hardware, and finish that you will need for your project.
 The cost of project materials varies greatly based on the board footage and species of wood that you choose.
 Students should expect to spend a minimum of a couple hundred dollars on materials.

 This workshop requires that students first take Intro to Woodworking.
-This prerequisite class teaches the function and safe use of the jointer, planer, table saw, and bandsaw and also teaches the very important skill of how to mill rough lumber flat and square.
-In our experience, almost everyone who attends Intro to Furniture Making should also take Intro to Woodworking, but please email email@example.com if you think that you already have these skills and knowledge.
+This prerequisite class teaches the function and safe use of the jointer, planer, table saw, and bandsaw and also teaches the very important skill of milling rough lumber flat and square.
+In our experience, almost everyone benefits from taking Intro to Woodworking, but please email email@example.com if you think that you already have these skills and knowledge.

 We also recommend that you take Fundamentals of Woodworking, although it is not required.
 This class builds on the basics of milling, introduces the concept of wood movement, teaches how to cut boards to specific dimensions accurately and precisely, and presents basic wood joinery.